imhmishra/Car-And-Pedestrian-Tracker/README.md

 # Requirements

 This project requires use of the OpenCV Library.

-It can be downloaded using pip install opencv-python
+It can be downloaded using pip install opencv-python.

+It requires use of haarcascade XML FILES which have been uploaded in the folder.